-Swimming pool accidents can cause serious injuries with long-term consequences, such as spinal cord injuries, neck and head injuries, and in some cases drowning.
-Our law firm works with experienced swimming pool injury lawyers, who handle swimming pool injury lawsuits, and there are no legal fees until you receive a settlement or award.
+Pool accidents can cause serious injuries with long-term consequences, such as spinal cord injuries, neck and head injuries, and in some cases death.
+Our law firm works with experienced pool accident lawyers, who handle swimming pool injury lawsuits, and there are no legal fees until you receive a settlement or award.
 Call us toll-free at 1-800-992-6878 or contact us online for a free consultation.

 Call d’Oliveira & Associates for a Free Case Evaluation!

-How Much is My Swimming Pool Injury Case Worth?
+How much is my Pool Accident Case Worth?